-When you enter the street address, the calculator uses geolocation to pinpoint the exact tax jurisdiction.
-From there, it can determine the corresponding sales tax rate by accessing AvaTax, our innovative, cloud-based sales tax calculation product.
+How to calculate sales tax: When you enter a street address, the calculator's rate lookup tool uses geolocation to pinpoint the exact tax jurisdiction.
+Then it determined the corresponding current sales tax rate by accessing AvaTax, our innovative, cloud-based sales tax calculation software product.

 This level of accuracy is important when determining sales tax rates.
 In some locations, rates for two adjacent addresses can be different.
-Relying on a city or ZIP code is not a reliable way to calculate sales tax rates.
+Relying on a city or ZIP code is not the most reliable way to calculate sales tax rates.

 At a glance, calculating sales tax seems simple: Take the price of a taxable product or service and multiply it by the sales tax rate.
 With sales tax, though, it’s almost never that easy.
 The real trick is figuring out what needs to be taxed and then calculating the correct tax rate — which, depending on how your business operates, could mean learning the rules in any number of the more than 12,000 tax jurisdictions across the United States.